 Now, several decades later, we are still debating the question of whether humour could be a blessing to our health as well as to our physical fitness.

 Miller was a researcher on a study reported in the American Heart Association’s annual scientific sessions a couple of years back that linked laughter and an energetic sense of humour with heart health.
-Cardiologists at the health care facility found that people with heart disease were 40% less likely to laugh at particular situations than subjects the exact same age without heart disease.
+Lakeway Wildlife Removal at the health care facility found that people with heart disease were 40% less likely to laugh at particular situations than subjects the exact same age without heart disease.

 The former were less likely to comprehend humour or use it to get out of uncomfortable situations, the investigators found.
 They were angrier and more aggressive.
 Needless to say, some of that might be a reaction to their illness; you would not expect sick people to be as jolly as healthy folks.
 But 40 percent is a huge difference, more than you may attribute to that variable.